rundeck/docs/docs/manual/node-steps/sensu.md

 ![Sensu - Get Check](~@assets/img/sensu-get-check.png)

+For both of the following steps, you will need to dispatch these steps to specific nodes for execution.
+In order to do so, when defining the job, select the tab "Nodes."
+Select "Dispatch to Nodes" and select the nodes that you wish to be get info for.

 - **Check Name**
 : This is the check that you want to get information about.
 If you set your API URL and API key in the project/framework settings prior to creating the job, there will be a list of checks that you currently have in Sensu for you to choose from.